 Contact mode | Phone number | Facebook account |

-Exchange security | Native end-to-end encryption | Partial encryption (not default for all messages) |
+Security of exchanges | Native end-to-end encryption | Partial encryption (not default for all messages) |

 Use of groups | Private groups, limited size | Large groups, public events |

-Social networking integration | Low (messaging-oriented) | Strong (link with Facebook, Instagram, etc.) |
+Social media integration | Low (messaging focused) | Strong (link with Facebook, Instagram, etc.) |

-Automation | Limited bots and auto-responders on WhatsApp Business | Advanced chatbots and marketing tools via Facebook API |
+Automation | Limited bots and auto-replies via WhatsApp Business | Advanced chatbots and marketing tools via Facebook API |

 - Multimedia support: unlimited sending of files, voice notes, videos, documents and links in both solutions, facilitating the resolution of complex problems or the transmission of administrative documents.

-- Multi-device management : synchronization possible on mobile, tablet and desktop, making remote working and team mobility more natural than ever.
+- Multi-device management : Synchronization possible on mobile, tablet and desktop, making remote working and team mobility more natural than ever.

 Functionality | WhatsApp Business | Messenger |